 It’s a paradox as all CBD is a product of hemp flowers, but the law only permits for processed hemp (i.e products on the shelves which are not raw hemp flowers).

 At the moment, the lack of enforcement has led to a growth in the CBD flower industry, but it’s likely to change once regulation round hemp-based products come into place.

 Most CBD oil sold today is a supplement.

-In order to be legal, these products cannot claim to cure, diagnose or prevent any disease (make no medical claims).
+In order to be legally on sale, these products cannot claim to cure, diagnose or prevent any disease (make no medical claims).

-However, CBD products are technically (but expensive and very hard to obtain) also available on private prescription from a consultant (doctor) under the UK medical cannabis program.
+However, private prescription CBD products are technically (but expensive and very hard to obtain) also available from a consultant (doctor) under the UK medical cannabis program.

-These are different as they are (throughly tested) medicines and can contain higher levels of THC legally.
+These are different as they are (throughly tested) medicines and can contain higher levels of THC or CBN legally.